-According to Fortunet’s survey, aggregators are considered the main drivers of the Amazon merge and acquisition (M&A): around 18% of aggregators have acquired more than 21 businesses each.
-The demand of FBA business has developed significantly, and acquisitions plans by aggregators seem to continue growing in the next few years.
+According to Fortunet’s survey, aggregators are considered the main drivers of the Amazon merger and acquisition (M&A): around 18% of aggregators have acquired more than 21 businesses each.
+The demand of FBA business has developed significantly, and acquisition plans by eCommerce aggregators seem to continue growing in the next few years.

 Amazon business acquisitions are expected to exceed 1,000, with aggregators being a major player.
-Let’s know more about aggregators...
+Let’s learn more about them...

 Why do these kinds of acquisitions take place in Amazon?